smarr/SMark/repository/SMark.package/SMarkHarness.class/README.md

 The simplest way to execute a benchmark suite is to use SMarkSuite >> #run.

 However, directly using the harness classes gives more freedom on reporting and execution strategies.

+A typical call of the harness from the commandline would result in the following invokation:
+	SMarkHarness run: {'SMarkHarness'.
+'SMarkLoops.benchIntLoop'.
+1. 1.
+5}